build-security/opa-java-spring-client/example/README.md

     -Dpackaging=jar \
     -DgeneratePom=true

-Verify that the project can be built (mvn install).
+Verify that the project can be built:

+    mvn install

-Run the Spring Boot application.
+Run the Spring Boot application:

+    java -jar target/spring-boot-opa-demo-0.0.1-SNAPSHOT.jar

 ## Running and configuring the PDP